-The following diagram outlines the feedback model you should follow to ensure you are using an instructional coaching approach.
-In appendix A you can find an example script for each stage outlined below.
-You can use this to structure your feedback following an observation.
+Below is An outline of the instructional coaching model which the mentor should follow.
+In appendix B you can find an example script for each stage of the model outlined below.
+Your mentor can use this to guide their feedback following an observation.